odagora/website/wp-content/plugins/insert-php/readme.txt

 6. Adding a snippet shortcode to a text widget

 == Changelog ==
+= 2.3.5 =
+* Fixed "Warning: filter_var()".
+The attributes of the snippets work

+= 2.3.4 =
+* Fixed snippet attributes
+* Fixed any bugs

+= 2.3.3 =
+* Fixed bugs

+= 2.3.2 =
+* Fixed: compatibility with PHP 7.4.
+* Added: JS snippets support attributes
+* Added: Filter by type of the snippet.
+* Added: Priority of snippets execution.
+* Added: Sorting by priority.
+* Added: Sorting by name.
+* Added: New Advertisement snippet type.
+* Added: Conditional logic for current page taxonomies

 = 2.3.1 (26.11.2019) =
 * Fixed: Bug with images on the about page.